Dzidulak/EENG8960_SpaceInvader/README.md

 # EENG8960_SpaceInvader_Lab1
- Pace Invader game that is played on a mbed's application board's LCD screen
+ Space Invader game that is played on a mbed's application board's LCD screen